majortom03/blackjack_game/README.md

-# blackjack_game
+# Blackjack Game
-#this project uses the module tabulate to format some of its tables
+# This project uses the module tabulate to format some of its tables

-#To install the tabulate module, run:
+# To install the tabulate module, run:
 pip install tabulate